 These stars represent the sacred masculine and feminine principles expressing in different ways though again both are equal in the value.
 Whenever planets are with these stars it is a great time to tune into the light codes of conscious equal partnership that are intended to support our growth toward unity consciousness.
 One is not better than the other.
 Each is connected to the greater whole.
 The Sacred Marriage unites the opposites and reminds us that we are all connected to the ONE source of all that is.

-I have been rereading this book for lots of reasons and it has been activating so much in me.
+I re-read this book in 2019 for lots of reasons and it has been activating so much in me.
 Including new insights about the importance of Spica and Arcturus working together.

-Arcturus (the divine masculine) is considered the guardian helpmate of Spica (the star most representing the divine feminine by many cultures).
-Having just reread this words in the Medicine Woman book as I am again tuning into the Spica and Arcturus I am feeling the truth of these words in a way I didn’t expect.
+Arcturus (the divine masculine) is considered the guardian helpmate of Spica – the star most representing the divine feminine as described many cultures.
+Having just reread these words in the Medicine Woman book as I am again tuning into the Spica and Arcturus I am feeling the truth of this in a way I didn’t expect.

 Not from the perspective that the Medicine Woman is more important than the Medicine Man but rather she gives birth to him.
 Without her he would not exist.
 Clearly this is something that was forgotten in the last several thousand years of patriarchy.
 He is here to protect her and support her so she can give her gifts not only to him but also to the world.

-I woke up in the morning on the day I am writing this (April 15, 2019) knowing I am a Medicine Woman.
+I woke up in the morning on the day I am writing this (April 15, 2019) knowing I am a Medicine Woman from a dreamtime message.
 The medicine I bring may not be what others would expect a Medicine Woman to bring but it is Medicine for the Earth none-the-less.